top of page

 Click on the button to see the program schedule from the dates indicated above.

-Many might remember the "Acri Creature Feature" which ran late Saturday nights.
-It was hosted by Chuck Acri a business man who also ran a home improvment company in the Quad Cities.
-This popular horror movie feature was produced at WQAD, Channel 8 in Moline, Illinois and was syndicated to KCRG-TV(Cedar Rapids, Iowa), along with WEEK-TV(Peoria) and across central Illinois on WICS and WICD.
+Many might remember the "Acri Creature Feature," which ran late on Saturday nights.
+It was hosted by Chuck Acri, a businessman who also ran a home improvement company in the Quad Cities.
+This popular horror movie feature was produced at WQAD, Channel 8 in Moline, Illinois.
+It was syndicated to KCRG-TV(Cedar Rapids, Iowa), WEEK-TV(Peoria), and across central Illinois on WICS and WICD.

 Click on the button to see the program schedule from the dates indicated above.